San Onofre Nuclear Generating Station: Description

-Site status summary
+Unit 1

-The San Onofre Nuclear Generating Station (SONGS), operated by Southern California Edison (SCE) is approximately 100 km (60 mi) south of Los Angeles, 6.5 km (4 mi) south of San Clemente, CA. It is located between the Surf Railroad Line and the Pacific Ocean within Marine Corps Base Camp Pendleton.
-The site originally comprised three nuclear power plants.
-Unit 1 commenced operation in 1968, and shut down in 1992.
-Units 2 and 3 permanently ceased operations in June 2013.
 Dismantlement of Unit 1 is essentially complete.
 The turbine building was removed and the licensee completed reactor pressure vessel internal segmentation and cutup; however, the licensee was unable to make arrangements for shipping the reactor pressure vessel to a disposal facility because of the size and weight of the vessel and shipping package.
 The licensee is making plans to ship the vessel offsite during the decommissioning activities for Units 2 and 3 because the radioactivity has decayed to a level that allows it to be treated as low level waste.